Campaign : Road Safety Week 2019

 This time cyclists were included in Road Safety Week which is a big milestone for the cycling community in India.
 The drive caught everyone’s attention and the reactions of motorist’s were priceless and we managed to capture some amazing responses.
 They were supportive.

-All that i can say in short is: There are big things in the pipeline & Firoza Suresh is working with the authorities to ensure cyclists get their voice heard.
+All that i can say in short is: There are big things in the pipeline & Firoza Suresh is working with the authorities to ensure cyclists get their voices heard.

 In the whole event Cyclists carried a cardboard cutout which was Designed and Executed by Me.
 The Cyclists Started their ride from Worli RTO Headquarters and they peddled to different parts of city spreading the message about the benefits of ”Cycling” which was appreciated as well as accepted by public all over.